Hearing Aid Repair

 Signs You May Need Your Hearing Aid Repaired

 Once you have performed basic troubleshooting and the problem still persists, it is time to bring in your hearing aid for repair.
-Many hearing aid repairs can happen quickly but require specialized parts and equipment, such as replacing blocked or perforated tubing or resizing an earmold.
+Many repairs can happen quickly but require specialized parts and equipment, such as replacing blocked or perforated tubing or resizing an earmold.
 Other situations may require us to send your hearing device to the manufacturer for repairs.

 Significant hearing aid issues include: